 This is the primary parking lot for Trillium Lake loop.
-Here your car is off the highway (which may be safer for small children and pets) but there usually is little to no traffic going by overnight so a possible higher risk of a car break in (I've never heard of one but it is possible.)
-The initial trail down is fairly steep for new skiers (often they will walk down this hill).
-After you go down the hill about 3/4 of a mile you will you're your first right turn.
-There will be should be sign on the road to your right, saying Old Airstrip (or may say Trillium Lake loop) just make the first right turn.
+Here, your car is off the highway which may be safer for small children and pets.
+However there usually is little to no traffic going by overnight which can mean a possible higher risk of a car break in (I've never heard of one, but it is possible.)

-You will ski or snowshoe or hike alongside the meadow with a great view of Mt Hood if it is clear out.
+- The initial trail down is fairly steep for new skiers (you may wish to walk down this hill).
+After you go down the hill about 3/ 4 of a mile you will make your first right turn.
+There will be a sign on the road to your right that says Old Airstrip or it may say Trillium Lake Loop.
+Whatever the sign says, just make the first right turn. - You will ski or snowshoe or hike alongside the meadow with a great view of Mt Hood if it is clear out.
 On your left is the old airstrip.
-Near the end of the meadow you will reach some Pioneer graves on the left with info and telephone # to dial for info on the area.
-It's worth a stop.
-Then you will pass the loop road around Trillium Lake.
-Just keep going straight towards Government Camp (Mazama Parking lot) after about 1⁄4 mile you will make a left turn onto East Summit Prairie Road.
-There will be a sign saying private road, do not enter.
-Just ignore the signs; you are on the correct road.
-Go past the first turn off, and then the road will veer to the left just follow it.
-You will pass a couple of other cabins, and approx. 500 feet after the road turns look to your left across from the last electric power pole you should see a sign that says Trillium Basin Cabins.

-There you are!!
-You made it Congratulations!
-You will first see the sauna building about 60 feet off the trail then Barlow cabin is just beyond the sauna building.
+Near the end of the meadow you will reach some Pioneer graves on the left.
+On the other side of the road you will see a sign with a telephone # to dial for info on the area.
+It's worth a stop and a phone call to listen. - Continuing on, you will pass the loop road around Trillium Lake.
+Just keep going straight towards Government Camp (Mazama Parking Lot).
+After about 1⁄4 mile you will make a left turn onto East Summit Prairie Road.
+There will be a sign that says "Private Road, Do Not Enter".
+Just ignore the signs, you are on the correct road. - Go past the first turn off, and then the road will veer to the left.
+Just follow it.
+You will pass a couple of other cabins, and approximately 500 feet after the road turns, look to your left across from the last electric power pole you should see a sign that says Trillium Basin Cabins.
+You will first see the sauna building about 60 feet off the trail, then Barlow Cabin is just beyond the sauna building.